dinoboards/yellow-msx-series-for-rc2014/memory/description.md

 ### What is the 'Yellow MSX Series of Boards'?

-These are a series of boards developed to achieve MSX compatibility for RC2014 systems.
+These are a series of boards developed to achieve MSX+ compatibility.

 The idea is that you can build each board one at a time, test it and play with it under RomWBW - and then once you have the set - load up some MSX games!